-Poincaré defines the notion of isomorphia of two groups by the identity of their formal properties:

-"Sometimes two groups contain operations that are entirely different in nature, and yet these operations combine under the same laws.
+Poincaré defines the notion of isomorphia of two groups by the identity of their formal properties: "Sometimes two groups contain operations that are entirely different in nature, and yet these operations combine under the same laws.
 We then say that both groups are isomorphic.
 [Poincaré 1898, 22]

-The idea of H. Poincaré is in essence: It can be considered that if A and B are elements of dimension N linked by an $A \leftrightarrow B$ relationship, if I replace A and B with a representation A' and B' of M<N dimension and I can find a group of relationships that retains the formal properties of $A \leftrightarrow B$ so that I cannot tell the difference between these $A \leftrightarrow B$ relationships and $A' \leftrightarrow B'$, I have a space isomorphic of the first i.e. for me indistinguishable.
+The idea of H. Poincaré is in essence: It can be considered that if A and B are elements of a variety with dimension N linked by an $A \leftrightarrow B$ relationship, if I replace A and B with a representation A' and B' of a variety with dimension M<N and I can find a group of relationships that retains the formal properties of $A \leftrightarrow B$ so that I cannot tell the difference between these $A \leftrightarrow B$ relationships and $A' \leftrightarrow B'$ , I have a variety (a space) isomorphic of the first i.e. for me indistinguishable.

-That is, but in the case of the representation of the world, I do not have access to the initial set (reality), my only criterion will be the coherence of A'↔B' relations in my "image" space.
+That is, but in the case of the representation of the world, I do not have access to the initial variety (reality), my only criterion will be the coherence of A'↔B' relations in my so called "image" space.
 It is therefore not given to the mind to judge any isomorphism between what causes our sensations and the concepts we derive from it.
-We have access only to the horizon of our sensations.
-They have already been "shaped", reduced in complexity, and we know nothing about the formal properties of what is beyond.
+We have no access beyond the horizon of our sensations.
+Before they appear as such, sensations have already been "shaped", reduced in complexity, and we know nothing about the formal properties of what is beyond.
 In fact, the complexity of reality and its formal properties are unknowable to us (because they are unspeakable).